Deadline: Friday, October 4, 2019

 To be eligible, organizations must have been registered as a non-profit society for at least one year, and their activities must generally take place within the corporate limits of the City of Edmonton.
 The project must have programming and interpretation outcomes specifically about Edmonton stories and have a demonstrated benefit to the residents of Edmonton.
 Applicants must have no outstanding final reports or unused previous grant funding.

 Who is not eligible?

 This program excludes applications from education institutions and government-owned and/or operated facilities.
 Provincial facilities such as the Royal Alberta Museum, and those owned and operated by the City of Edmonton, such as Fort Edmonton.

 What is the deadline?

 Project grants applications are accepted once annually.
 The deadline for 2020 Project Grant applications is Friday, October 4, 2019, at 4:00 PM.

 How do I apply?

-Please download the Information document, Application form, and Budget form linked below for more information on the application process, and the materials required.
+Please download the Application Guidelines document, Application Form and Budget Form for more information on the application process, and the materials required.
 Note, please download the fillable forms.